-Please note: The downloadable .PDFs are 508 compliant.
+Please note: The downloadable.PDFs are 508 compliant.

 Northwest offers a wide variety of scholarships for first-time students.
 We've listed them here based on the application process, from automatic scholarships that the University will determine based on your application for admission, to private scholarships that require you to call for information.
-Please look through all these pages to see what you're eligible for (for instance, scholarships for your intended major, or for scholarships from your hometown).
+Please look through all these pages to see what you're eligible for (for instance, scholarships for your intended major or from your hometown).

 The President's Scholarship and Admission-Based Freshman Scholarships are mutually exclusive; they do not "stack" and cannot be combined.